beejjorgensen/bgipc/src/bgipc_part_0400_pipes.md

 read, went to sleep, the child wrote and exited, and the parent woke up and read the data.

 Hurrah!!
-You've just don't some interprocess communication!
+You've just done some interprocess communication!
 That was dreadfully simple, huh?
 I'll bet you are still thinking that there aren't many uses for `pipe()` and, well, you're probably right.
 The other forms of IPC are generally more useful and are often more exotic.